 Looking to the Future.

-We are now able to offer online guitar lessons, check out our Teaching Page for more information.
+We also offer online guitar lessons, check out our Teaching Page for more information.

 Explore our Site

 Do you wish for something to look forward too?
 Visit our Guitar Courses page and read about our November 2020 guitar course at Billesley Manor.

 Adrian and I are passionate about teaching the Classical Guitar, about passing on all the things that we have learnt over the years.

 Browse our blog today to get an insight into Stafford Guitar and to keep upto date with our latest news and reviews.